Sputniko!: Art and Design

 To date, she has had her works included in the permanent collections of museums such as the Victoria and Albert Museum (UK) and the 21st Century Museum of Contemporary Art, Kanazawa (Japan).
+She was nominated for the Lumen Prize 2024 and the Nam June Paik Prize 2024, recognizing her innovative contributions to art and technology.
+From 2016 to 2020, her works were exhibited at the Teshima 8 Million Lab on Teshima, an island of Japan.